opensearch-project/data-prepper/data-prepper-plugins/common/README.md

 ## `file` (source)

 A source plugin to read input data from the specified file path.
-The file source creates a new Record for eadh line of data in the file.
+The file source creates a new Record for each line of data in the file.

 * `path` (String): absolute input data file path.
 It is required